fsprojects/FAKE/help/deploy.md

 In order to deploy application to a remote computer a deployment agent needs to be running on that server.

+The simplest way to install the agent on a remote server is to use the [Nuget command line tool](http://docs.nuget.org/consume/installing-nuget) to download the FAKE nuget and extract the binaries into a _fake/tools_ subfolder.
+Once  _nuget.exe_ is available on the path, use the following command in a command shell:

+    [lang=batchfile]
+    nuGet.exe Install FAKE -ExcludeVersion

+Adding the _.../fake/tools_ folder to the path will simplify executing the Fake.Deploy.exe.

 To run an agent in a console, simply run:

     Fake.Deploy